Protein Muddy Buddies

 Notes

-- If you prefer to use powdered peanut butter for lower fat content, mix 1/4 cup powered peanut butter (like PB2) with 2 Tablespoons almond milk or water and 1 Tablespoon natural peanut butter.
+- If you prefer to use powdered peanut butter for lower fat content, mix 1/4 cup PB2 with 2 Tablespoons almond milk or water and 2 Tablespoons peanut butter.
 Use this instead of the 1/3 cup peanut butter.
+If the chocolate peanut butter mixture is too thick, add more almond milk, 1 Tablespoon at a time until it’s thin enough pour over the cereal.

-- Powdered erythritol makes this lower in sugar.
-I’ve used Swerve and it worked great.
+- Powdered monkfruit or powered erythritol will keep this treat lower in sugar.

 Nutrition